Ometria/ometria.react_native_sdk/README.md

 You need to be aware of your users’ behaviour on your platforms in order to understand them.
 Some behaviour is automatically detectable, other events need work from the app developer to track.

-Many of these methods have analogous events in a server-to-server API called the [Ometria Data API](https://support.ometria.com/hc/en-gb/articles/360011511017-Data-API-introduction), and through a separate JavaScript API.
+Many of these methods have analogous events in a server-to-server API called the Ometria Data API, and through a separate JavaScript API.

-**Be aware:** If your business already integrates with Ometria in any way, it is very important that the values sent here correspond to those in other integrations.
+⚠️ If your business already integrates with Ometria in any way, it is very important that the values sent here correspond to those in other integrations.

 E.g., the customer identified event takes a customer ID or an email - these identifiers must be the same here as it is in the data API.
 If you specify both email and customer id, both need to match.